abhishekkang/Aircraft-Preliminary-Design-GPkit/README.md

 🧰 Project Structure
 File / Folder	Description
 wing_struct.py,beam.py,tail.py is used to define the planform and loading codntions for the wing and is taken from the https://github.com/convexengineering/gplibrary
-aerodynamics and mission is taken from https://github.com/convexengineering/1682stol for blown wing and adjusted as per the new requirement of the new ctegory aircraft aircraft_gui.py	Frontend PyQt-based GUI interface for input and visualization of the optimization results mission.py (assumed)	Defines the mission architecture (takeoff, cruise, climb, etc.)
+aerodynamics and mission is taken from https://github.com/convexengineering/1682stol for blown wing and adjusted as per the new requirement of the new category aircraft

+aircraft_gui.py	Frontend PyQt-based GUI interface for input and visualization of the optimization results mission.py (assumed)	Defines the mission architecture (takeoff, cruise, climb, etc.)